SystemsApproach/private5g/core.rst

 of active sessions.
 Initially, there are two active sessions, X and Y. Then a third UE becomes active and a session Z needs to be established.
-In the CRUD model, the control plane would instruct the data plane ``add session Z''.
-The desired state model, by contrast, communicates the entire new state: ``the set of sessions is now X, Y, Z''.
+In the CRUD model, the control plane would instruct the data plane "add session Z".
+The desired state model, by contrast, communicates the entire new state: "the set of sessions is now X, Y, Z".
 The CRUD model is brittle in the face of failures.
 If a message is lost, or a component is temporarily unable to receive updates, the receiver falls out of sync with the sender.
 So it is possible that the control plane believes that sessions X, Y and Z have been established,